Railway flora

 Convolvulus arvensis Field bindweed

-This creeping or climbing, twining herb, to 2 m long, is native to Europe and Temperate Asia, but has been accidentally introduced to many other parts of the world, where it has become invasive in many places, described on the page Nature: Invasive species.
+While most bindweeds twine around other plants, this species, growing to 2 m long, often grows along the ground.
+It is native to temperate and subtropical areas of the Old World, from Ireland eastwards to eastern Siberia, and from Scandinavia and Siberia southwards to northern Africa, India, and northern Indochina.
+It has been accidentally introduced to many other parts of the world, where it easily becomes naturalized, and has become invasive in many places.
+This issue is described on the page Nature: Invasive species.

 Field bindweed, Alvesta Railway Station, southern Sweden.
+The plant to the left is yellow dock (Rumex crispus).
 (Photo copyright © by Kaj Halberg)

 Fabaceae Pea family